 Equatorial waves are trapped near the equator but can propagate in the zonal and vertical directions.
 Yang et al. (2007a, 2011, 2012) and Yang and Hoskins (2013, 2016) found that the tropical winds and the geopotential anomaly from meteorological analysis data project strongly onto the equatorial wave modes based on the theory of a resting atmosphere.
-Figure 1 shows the horizontal structures of the three gravest (lowest meridional wavenumber n) westward-moving equatorial wave modes: the n=0 westward-moving mixed Rossby-gravity (WMRG) wave and n=1 or 2 Rossby waves (denoted R1 and R2).
-It is seen that although they are equatorially trapped, they can have strong rotational and divergent motions off the equator at a distance determined by the horizontal structure of each mode and a single "trapping scale" (see Eq.
-5).
-A major theoretical challenge is that the zonal flow across the tropical Atlantic and Africa (north of the equator) is strongly sheared with the existence of the African Easterly Jet (AEJ - peaking at 600 hPa near 10-20°N) and Tropical Easterley Jet (TEJ around 200 hPa nearer the equator).
-The shear on the AEJ is thought to be essential to the existence of AEWs through baroclinic and barotropic shear instability (Hall et al 2006; Cornforth et al, 2017).
-In contrast, equatorial wave theory does not deal with shear which is why the horizontal modes (Fig.1) are untilted in the zonal direction.
+Figure 1 shows the horizontal structures of the three gravest (lowest meridional wavenumber n) westwardmoving equatorial wave modes: the n = 0 westwardmoving mixed Rossby-gravity (WMRG) wave and n = 1and 2 Rossby waves (denoted R1 and R2).
+It is seen that although they are equatorially trapped, they can have strong rotational and divergent motions off the equator at a distance determined by the horizontal structure of each mode and a single "trapping scale" [see Eq.
+(5)].
+A major theoretical challenge is that the zonal flow across the tropical Atlantic and Africa (north of the equator) is strongly sheared with the existence of the African easterly jet (AEJ-peaking at 600 hPa near 10°-20°N) and the tropical easterly jet (TEJ-around 200 hPa closer to the equator).
+The shear on the AEJ is thought to be essential to the existence of AEWs through baroclinic and barotropic shear instability (Hall et al. 2006; Cornforth et al. 2017).
+In contrast, equatorial wave theory does not deal with shear, which is why the horizontal modes (Fig. 1) are untilted in the zonal direction.
 Nevertheless, the equatorial wave structures form a useful orthogonal basis where the horizontal velocity components and geopotential are coherent.
 A key modification resulting from vertical wind shear is that the data projected onto the horizontal structures at each level reveals coherent wave modes that are tilted with height (e.g., Zhang and Webster 1989; Yang et al. 2007a, 2011, 2012).
 Regions of active/inactive convection are also determined by the dynamics of the large-scale waves.

-Across Africa and the Atlantic, the meridional shear in the zonal flow is much stronger than elsewhere in the tropics due to the AEJ.
-Therefore, the structures of any equatoriallytrapped large-scale waves must overlap with regions of strong shear.
-Although equatoriallytrapped waves obtained as normal mode solutions to the shallow water equations on a uniform flow are untilted, orthogonal and non-interacting, these properties are lost in the presence of shear in the zonal flow.
-Vertical wind shear also enables interaction between Rossby and gravity waves, as shown for example in a two layer model by Sakai (1989).
-The aim of this study is to identify interactions between AEWs and equatorially-trapped waves and their effects on AEW variability.
+Across Africa and the Atlantic, the meridional shear in the zonal flow is much stronger than elsewhere in the tropics as a result of the AEJ.
+Therefore, the structures of any equatorially trapped large-scale waves must overlap with regions of strong shear.
+Although equatorially trapped waves obtained as normal mode solutions to the shallow-water equations on a uniform flow are untilted, orthogonal, and noninteracting, these properties are lost in the presence of shear in the zonal flow.
+Vertical wind shear also enables interaction between Rossby and gravity waves, as shown for example in a two-layer model by Sakai (1989).
+The aim of this study is to identify interactions between AEWs and equatorially trapped waves and their effects on AEW variability.
 A particular focus is on AEW interaction with WMRG wave activity propagating along the equator and excitation of those waves by equivalent barotropic Rossby waves from the Southern Hemisphere.